Chemical Peels

 What to Expect After the Chemical Peel

 In certain skin types, there is a risk of developing a temporary or permanent color change in the skin.
-Taking birth control pills, subsequent pregnancy or family history of brownish discoloration on the face may increase the possibility of developing abnormal pigmentation.
+Taking birth control pills, subsequent pregnancy, or a family history of brownish discoloration on the face may increase the possibility of developing abnormal pigmentation.